nhoamx/trainingms/docs/DEMOGRAPHIC_DATA_NORMALIZATION.md

-# Demographic Data Normalization Implementation
+# Demographic Data Normalization

 ## Overview

-This document describes the demographic data normalization feature that moves demographic information from unstructured JSON storage into a normalized relational table.
-This enables complex queries, aggregations, and report generation for psychosocial risk assessment data.
+The demographic data normalization system extracts and standardizes demographic information from paper-based evaluations (processed via OCR) and stores it in a normalized relational structure.
+The system supports both legacy OCR data formats and new evaluation structures automatically, ensuring backward compatibility while standardizing data representation.

 ## Problem Statement